 The administrative license suspension is an administrative act.
 This is not done by the court.
 Instead, the state DMV will suspend the defendant’s license for a certain number of days.
 The defendant can request an administrative hearing before the suspension.
 The administrative hearing should be conducted by an administrative officer.

 Orange County, California DUI Assistance

 If you or your loved one have been charged with felony DUI in California, speaking with an experienced criminal defense legal professional may be in your best interest.
-At MacGregor & Collins, LLP, our Orange County defense attorneys will provide you with a free consultation to help you make the best decision moving forward.
+At the Law Offices of Randy Collins, our Orange County defense attorneys will provide you with a free consultation to help you make the best decision moving forward.